FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 The second attribute is `hideWindow`, which causes the window of the software to be hidden.
 This is ideal for hiding console windows for softwares that have them.
 Please note that the `hideWindow` attribute is not supported when using the Old CPU Simulator Modification.
 For more information, see the section about [Old CPU Simulator](#old-cpu-simulator) below.

 The third attribute is `workingDirectory`, which sets the working directory for the process.
+The `FLASHPOINTSECUREPLAYERSTARTUPPATH` variable may be used in this value, which will be substituted with the startup path of Flashpoint Secure Player.

 For example, a practical use of the Software Mode Template would be to create a `modification` element that always ensures the use of important Java options.
 Note that this example is simplified from the real Java configuration file for the purpose of demonstration.